 Mainstream macroeconomics tells us that governments need to sell bonds to fund their spending.
 That is, they obtain money by selling bonds.
 This removes liquidity and “sterilizes” the impact of inflation by giving investors a longer duration instrument.
 Or so the theory goes….

 Some heterodox schools like the increasingly popular Modern Monetary Theorists (MMTs) say this is all backwards.
-They argue that the government issues bonds to help achieve a target interest rate and that the government has no need to issue bonds or tax in the first place because they can simply print money when they want to spend.
+They argue that the government issues bonds to help achieve a target interest rate and that the government has no need to fund spending by issuing bonds or taxing because they can simply print money when they want to spend.

 I think both of these theories are wrong.
 I will explain why in this brief post.

-The Monetary Realism view on this is that the government issues various forms of financial assets with very high levels of moneyness.
+The reality is that the government issues various forms of financial assets with very high levels of moneyness.
 T-Bills, for instance, are considered cash and cash equivalents because they’re virtually indistinguishable from deposits.
 T-notes and bonds can be thought of as forms of longer maturity savings accounts.
-In other words, when the government issues T-Bills, notes or bonds they are issuing ultra safe money-like instruments that the private sector considers to be near equivalents to money.
-In fact, when the government funds spending by issuing lower interest bearing assets like T-Bills they reduce the interest income to the private sector relative to longer maturity instruments.
-This might explain why QE didn’t cause inflation.
-Despite there being money “money” in the economy the private sector’s net worth was unchanged and in their eyes nearly equivalent in terms of net worth.
-However, their aggregate income went down.
+In other words, when the government issues T-Bills, notes or bonds they are issuing ultra safe money-like instruments that the private sector considers to be close equivalents to money.

 The conclusion from this is that the mainstream theory is wrong.
 Issuing bonds does not sterilize money because investors are largely indifferent to holding something like T-Bills versus deposits because both are nearly indistinguishable on a scale of moneyness.